ericjanto/personal-blog/content/posts/articles/2020-07-03-gatsby-cpanel.md

 Go to the file manager and look for the `public_html` directory.
 Usually, it has the web icon (🌐) in front of the name.

-Delete everything in there (if you don't need if for the new website) and click on `Upload`.
+Delete everything in there (if you don't need it for the new website) and click on `Upload`.
 Upload the entire content of the `public` directory (the one created with the `gatsby build` command).
 Make sure that the files are directly in the `public_html` directory, not in a new subdirectory.

 That's it.
 If you've already linked a domain to your cPanel profile, the website should now be online.